xamry/notes/ComputerScience/DSA.md

         if(doesNotExistLL(head))
 	        return error //Linked list doesnot exist
-	    else if(location == 0) //we want to delete first node if this was the only element in LL, then set head.next = head.prev = head = tail = NULL; return;	//Corner case: Necessary to remove the self loop in order for it to become eligible for garbage collection head = head.next
+	    else if(location == 0) //we want to delete first node if this was the only element in LL set head.next = head.prev = head = tail = NULL; return;	//Corner case: Necessary to remove the self loop in order for it to become eligible for garbage collection head = head.next
 		    **head.prev = tail**
 		    **tail.next = head**

-		else if(locaton >=last)	//we want to delete last node (any value greater than last being considered as last for convenience, we could throw error as well) if(current node is the only node in list) head = tail = NULL
+		else if(locaton >=last)	//we want to delete last node (any value greater than last being considered as last for convenience, we could throw error as well) if(current node is the only node in list)	//Corner case head = tail = NULL
 				return
 			//No looping required for DLLtoop till second last node (tmpNode)